ashleymcnamara/learn_to_code/README.md

 Once you've moved past the beginning phase, then it would be a good idea to try and move on to the third kind of resource, which will help teach you how to actually use and apply that language on a practical and professional level.

-When I say that a resource is "heavy in theory" or "is rigorous", I mean that it leans towards the first category.
-When I say that a resource "focuses on syntax", I mean that it leans towards the second.
-And when I say a resource "focuses on idioms" or "on practical applications", I mean that it leans towards the third.
+When I say that a resource is _"heavy in theory"_ or _"is rigorous"_, I mean that it leans towards the first category.
+When I say that a resource _"focuses on syntax"_, I mean that it leans towards the second.
+And when I say a resource _"focuses on idioms"_ or _"on practical applications"_, I mean that it leans towards the third.

-### Warning!
+### WARNING!

-This page is still a work-in-progress!
+This page is still a **work-in-progress**!
 Some sections may currently be incomplete, and some links may not yet be fully vetted.

-If you would like to contribute, please see [CONTRIBUTING.md][contrib] for details.
+If you would like to contribute, please see **[CONTRIBUTING.md][contrib]** for details.

   [contrib]: https://github.com/ashleymcnamara/learn_to_code/blob/master/Contributing.md